brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

 image" caption="The US Honey Supply (Market Size and Total Production) and Price from 1999-2012." %}

 The mean price of honey in the US is steadily rising from 1998-2012 as shown in the top left panel in the figure above.
-This is related to the continuous descrease in the domestic market size of honey which is shown in the top right panel.
+This is related to the continuous decrease in the domestic market size of honey which is shown in the top right panel.
 The linear relationship between market size and price is shown in the bottom left panel where the strong statistical significance of the linear fit is annotated on the plot.
 The